muazrana/group-project/README.md

   2. Once its installed you can run using the code, to build an image, __docker build -t group-project .__
   3. Next step after writing the code above to run it, use the command, __docker run -d -p 5000:5000 group-project__

- ## Using Docker/Docker-compose in AWS
+ ## Using Docker/Docker-compose on AWS
  __Open ec2 instance and write the following commands__
   1. sudo yum update
   2. sudo amazon-linux-extras install docker